 Eight of the nine chapters are divided into regions so you can devour a chapter or two before heading out to explore.
 This is one of my favorite books for discovering offbeat Vermont attractions.

 Each chapter of Vermont… Who Knew? will have you laughing to yourself and inspiring you to read out loud to your travel companions.
 If you’ve got a trip to Vermont in your future, definitely get this book.

 Garmin Delorme Atlas & Gazetteer Paper Maps – NH/VT

-Vermont Waterfalls is a gem of a book, covering the most popular and beautiful waterfalls in Vermont, as well as more obscure and hidden cascades.
+Vermont Waterfalls by Russell Dunn is a gem of a book, covering the most popular and beautiful waterfalls in Vermont, as well as more obscure and hidden cascades.